 Visiting Singapore requires thorough preparation.
-Problems, that in all possibility did not even cross your mind when you decided to look for the Singapore jobs, will confront you.
+Problems, that in all possibility did not even cross your mind when you decided to look for work in Singapore, will confront you.
 So, be prepared to take Singapore as it is with all of its difficulties, contradictions and challenges.

 Do not take too lightly the influence the Singapore visa can have on the outcome of your adventure!
 Think for example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 The Singaporean government welcomes expats who can bring skills with them.
 Singapore has several categories of visas for foreigners wishing to study, work or visit.
 For foreign students and visitors, the process is easy to follow.

 Foreign nationals seeking jobs in Singapore will find the process more complex as they MUST apply for employment passes/work permits before arrival in Singapore.